SovereigntyProtocol/ERC20Token-Swap/README.md

 #### Getting Started:
 1. **Smart Contract Deployment**:
-   - Deploy the smart contract to an Ethereum testnet or mainnet using Remix or Hardhat.
+   - Deploy the smart contract to an Ethereum/Binance testnet or mainnet using Remix or Hardhat.
 2. **Frontend Setup**:
    - Use the provided HTML, CSS, and JavaScript files to set up the frontend.
    - Update the contract address and ABI in the frontend JavaScript file `script.js` & `abi.js` respectively.